itsme-shivamkumar/itsme-shivamkumar/README.md

 ### 👋 ✨ Hi, I'm Shivam Kumar.

-I'm a third year undergrad at NIT Raipur, Chattisgarh pursuing B.Tech in Information Technology.
-I'm a **Coder**, **Web Developer** and **Machine Learning Practioner**.
+I'm a prefinal year undergrad at NIT Raipur, Chattisgarh pursuing B.Tech in Information Technology.
+I'm a **Coder** and **Web Developement** Practioner.
 I am also planning on writing blogs on various technical topics.

 - 🔭 I develop front-end web-applications using React and Django.
-- 🌱 I develop, implement and deploy machine learning models on websites/web-applications using flask.
+- 🌱 I solve problem-solving coding questions on leetcode, hackerrank, codechef and other platforms.
-- 👯 If you want a web application or a mobile app for your business idea or startup, then I can help you.
+- 👯 If you want a web application for your business idea or startup, then I can help you.
 - 💬 Open for discussion on my related Tech Stack(motive is exchange of knowledge).
 - 📫 How to reach me: shivkumar386112@gmail.com
 - 😄 Pronouns: He/Him.